James Patterson: Career

 Patterson works with a variety of co-authors, such as J.D.
 Barker, Candice Fox, Maxine Paetro, Andrew Gross, Mark Sullivan, Ashwin Sanghi, Michael Ledwidge, and Peter de Jonge.
 In May 2017, it was announced that Patterson would also co-author a crime fiction book with former U.S. President Bill Clinton.
 Patterson said the novel, The President Is Missing, would provide a level of detail that only a former U.S. president can offer.
 Patterson has often said that collaborating with others brings new and interesting ideas to his stories.
-Of his process, he has said that he is simply more proficient at dreaming up plots than crafting sentence after sentence.
+Of his process, Patterson has said that he is simply more proficient at dreaming up plots than crafting sentence after sentence.

-In September 2009, Patterson signed a deal to write or co-write 11 books for adults and 6 for young adults by the end of 2012.
-Forbes reported the deal was worth at least $150 million, but according to Patterson the estimate was inaccurate.
+In September 2009, Patterson signed a deal to write or co-write 11 books for adults and six for young adults by the end of 2012.
+Forbes reported the deal was worth at least $150 million, but according to Patterson, the estimate was inaccurate.

 Patterson founded the James Patterson PageTurner Awards in 2005 to donate over $100,000 that year to people, companies, schools, and other institutions that find original and effective ways to spread the excitement of books and reading.
 The PageTurner Awards were put on hold in 2008 to focus on Patterson's new initiative, ReadKiddoRead.com, which assists parents, teachers, and librarians in finding books for their children.
 The social networking site for ReadKiddoRead is hosted by Ning.
 The website is inspired by methods Patterson used with his own son, Jack, who had been a reluctant reader.
-He has also set up the James Patterson Teacher Education Scholarship in the schools of education at Appalachian State University, Michigan State University, Florida Atlantic University, and the University of Florida.
-Patterson also runs the College Book Bucks scholarship program.
-Recently, his JP Entertainment company signed a first-look deal with Entertainment One.
+Patterson has also set up the James Patterson Teacher Education Scholarship in the schools of education at Appalachian State University, Michigan State University, Florida Atlantic University, and the University of Florida.
+Patterson also ran the College Book Bucks scholarship program.
+In 2020, his JP Entertainment company signed a first-look deal with Entertainment One.

-In June 2022, Patterson set off a controversy when he said in an interview that older white males find it difficult to find work in film, theater, television and publishing, and that the problem is "just another form of racism".
-Patterson's publishing house, Hachette, has a workforce that is 65% white and 78% of senior positions are filled by whites.
-Following publication of data confirming that white males are overrepresented in the publishing field, Patterson apologized on Facebook for his accusations of racism.
-"I apologize for saying white male writers having trouble finding work is a form of racism.
+In June 2022, Patterson apologized on Facebook for his accusations of racism after saying in an interview that older white males find it difficult to find work in film, theater, television and publishing, and that the problem is "just another form of racism."
+Patterson's publishing house, Hachette, has a workforce that is 65% white and 78% of senior positions are filled by white people.
+Following publication of data confirming that white males are overrepresented in the publishing field, Patterson said: "I apologize for saying white male writers having trouble finding work is a form of racism.
 I absolutely do not believe that racism is practiced against white writers.
 Please know that I strongly support a diversity of voices being heard—in literature, in Hollywood, everywhere."

+In March 2023, Patterson signed an exclusive first-look deal with Skydance Television.